BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

 1. **Signing Algorithm:** ECDSA - This is the default Bitcoin signing algorithm built into bsv.js.
 UTF-8 encoding.
 2. **Signing Address:** Bitcoin Address that is used to sign the content.
 UTF-8 encoding.
 3. **Signature:** The signature of the signed content with the Signing Address.
 Base64 encoding.
 4. **Field Offset:** An offset used indicate which field position to start looking for fields in the OP_RETURN.
-This offset is _negative_ relative to the AUTHOR SIGNATURE prefix.
+This offset is _negative_ relative to the AUTHOR IDENTITY prefix.
 Positive integer hex encoding.
 5. **Field Count:** The total number of fields being signed.
 The specific field indexes being signed (relative to Field Offset) are listed next.
 Positive integer hex encoding.
 6. **Field Index <index>:** The specific index (relative to Field Offset) that is covered by the Signature.
 Non-negative integer hex encoding.